jhellingman/tei2html/Wiki/Footnotes.md

 All apparatus notes will be given the same reference symbol (by default a degree sign), which will be used to link the notes with their point of reference.

 If you use multiple instances of `<divGen type="apparatus">`, multiple blocks of apparatus notes will be generated, each containing the notes before the block, but after the previously generated block.

+TODO: support a better model for apparatus notes, as described in the TEI guidelines.